natcap/invest.users-guide/source/coastal_protection.rst

 Once you have decided on the method that will be used to create an initial bathymetry profile, the Profile Generator will help you modify or add to the information contained in that transect in order to represent your site as accurately as possible.
 This is especially useful if you want to estimate the amount of erosion at your beach and do not have reliable backshore information.
 It is also useful to use our tool if you would like to modify or remove portions of the profile to represent the effects of a management action under consideration or because your data need to be post-processed (e.g., remove offshore portions that are too deep to affect wave heights or remove certain bathymetric features before conducting the analysis).

-Figure :ref:`BeachProfile` shows profiles of a typical beach and a coastal mangrove forest.
+Figure 1 shows profiles of a typical beach and a coastal mangrove forest.
 After waves have progressed from deep water and broken in the nearshore, they reach the foreshore and/or backshore portion of the beach, or, if the water level is high enough, propagate through a marsh or a mangrove forest.
 Under normal conditions, for sandy beaches there is a relatively flat region between the Mean Lower Low and Mean Higher High (MHHW) water marks called foreshore.
 The backshore (the region above MHHW) consists of a berm and, in temperate regions mostly, a sand dune.
 Berms can sometimes have a very small or no width.
 In general, foreshore and backshore information cannot be obtained during standard hydrographic surveys.
 Also, we have found that although most DEM files have relatively good bathymetric information, intertidal and backshore elevations are often incorrect, unless they were measured during a detailed topographic survey effort.
 Mangrove forests are usually fronted by a tidal flat with an average slope of 1:1000 to 1:2000, and usually have a relatively monotonic substrate whose slope varies between 1:200 to 1:600 (de Vos, 2004; Burger, 2005).

-.. _BeachProfile:
+..
+Figure 1

 .. figure:: ./coastal_protection_images/BeachProfile.png
    :align: center